Thursday, February 1, 2018

 Bernhard grinders end of season cleaning

-Another issue is were the Plexiglas has holes its cracking and breaking away .
-I plan to get a new piece at the hardware store and will find away to keep it in place with out the hole drilling .
+Another issue is where the Plexiglas has holes in, its cracking and breaking away.
+I plan to get a new piece at the hardware store and will find a way to keep it in place without the hole drilling.

 No comments: